-Founded in 1886, John Carroll University is a Jesuit Catholic university with a 60-acre campus in a residential area of Ohio—only 10 minutes from downtown Cleveland.
-Over 3,500 students attend the University, resulting in a 13:1 student-faculty ratio.
+John Carroll University is a Jesuit Catholic university with a 60-acre campus in a residential area of Ohio—only 10 minutes from downtown Cleveland.
+Over 3,500 students attend the University and benefit from a 13:1 student-faculty ratio.
 At John Carroll, transfer students are eligible for the University Scholarship (worth $12,000–$22,000), the Community College Scholarship (worth $2,000), or the NSF S-STEM MIRRORS Scholarship (worth $4,000).

-Founded by the Felician Sisters in 1937, Madonna University is a Catholic liberal arts university with a 97-acre campus in Livonia, Michigan, just west of Detroit.
-The University has a student body of nearly 3,000, with a student-faculty ratio of 13:1.
-Students can transfer up to 74 credits from two-year schools and 90 from four-year colleges into over 100 academic programs offered in on-campus, fully online, or hybrid formats.
+Madonna University is a Catholic liberal arts university with a 97-acre campus in Livonia, Michigan—just west of Detroit.
+The University has a student body of nearly 3,000 and a student-faculty ratio of 13:1.
+Students can transfer up to 74 credits from two-year schools and 90 from four-year colleges as they pursue over 100 academic programs offered in on-campus, fully online, and hybrid formats.

 Saint Louis University

-Founded in 1818, Saint Louis University is a Jesuit Catholic university with a 282-acre campus in St. Louis, Missouri.
-The University has a large student body of nearly 13,000—8,072 undergraduate and 4,474 graduate students—with a 9:1 student-faculty ratio.
-The University features 90 undergraduate and over 100 graduate programs.
-SLU also offers transfer-specific admission counselors and visit programs to make for a smooth student transition.
+Saint Louis University is a Jesuit Catholic university with a 282-acre campus in St. Louis, Missouri.
+The University has a large student body of nearly 13,000—8,072 undergraduate and 4,474 graduate students—a 9:1 student-faculty ratio, 90 undergraduate programs, and over 100 graduate programs.
+SLU also offers transfer-specific admission counselors and visit programs for a smooth student transition.

 University of Evansville

-Founded in 1853, the University of Evansville is a private, church-affiliated liberal arts university with a 75-acre campus in Evansville, Indiana.
-With a total enrollment of 2,443 students, the University has an 11:1 student-faculty ratio and an average class size of 18 students.
-Evansville offers more than 80 majors and 100+ areas of study.
+The University of Evansville is a private church-affiliated liberal arts university with a 75-acre campus in Evansville, Indiana.
+With a total enrollment of 2,443 students, the University has an 11:1 student-faculty ratio, an average class size of 18 students, more than 80 majors, and 100+ areas of study.
 Transfer students are aided by transfer admission counselors upon acceptance to form a graduation plan.

 University of Northern Iowa

-Founded in 1876, the University of Northern Iowa is a comprehensive public institution with a campus of 820 sq. acres in Cedar Falls, Iowa—only seven miles from Waterloo.
-The University has a total enrollment of 10,497 students with a 17:1 student-faculty ratio.
-With a generous transfer policy for its 150 areas of study, more than 35% of UNI’s yearly incoming students are transfers from two- and four-year colleges.
+The University of Northern Iowa is a comprehensive public institution with an 820-acre campus in Cedar Falls, Iowa—only seven miles from Waterloo.
+The University has a total enrollment of 10,497 students, a 17:1 student-faculty ratio, and 150 areas of study.
+UNI also offers a generous transfer credit policy, with more than 35% of incoming students transferring from two- and four-year colleges each year.